pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 student: ...

 prof: Right.
-And therefore it's always a good thing if somebody is selling you something based on a smart contract, check the code.
+And therefore it's always a good thing **if somebody is selling you something based on a smart contract, check the code**.
-If there isn't any backdoor in the code that allows them to change the code.
+If there isn't any **"backdoor" in the code** that allows them to change the code.
 Yeah.
 Maybe, yeah, we probably won't reach that.
 We will see, we will jump to a smart contract later on maybe and then you see it's actually working like that.
 Yeah.

-student: ...
+student: ... (can we deploy another contract instead?)

 prof: We can deploy another contract.
 You can deploy another contract.
-Yeah.
-But then you would need to tell all the users of that smart contract that you have deployed a new smart contract that they have to change the address.
+Yeah. **But then you would need to tell all the users of that smart contract** that you have deployed a new smart contract that **they have to change the address**.
 It's like, don't go to this door, go to that door.
 If someone is still going to this door.
 Yeah.
-So it's something, it's, I mean, blockchain is... and that's maybe the reason why a lot of people are saying, well, what's going on there?
+So it's something, it's, I mean, blockchain is (not transparent)... and that's maybe the reason why a lot of people are saying, well, what's going on there?
 Yeah.
 But on the other hand, do you ever know if Google or Amazon is changing something in the background?
 You will never know.
-There's no transparency at all.
+There's **no transparency** at all.

 ## slide: "Blockchain Building Blocks – Unchaining the Blockchain"